November 13

 When I first practiced improvising and comping over the jazz cadence in minor, I practiced a different scale for each chord.
 I could do it, but a lot of thinking was involved, as shown below.

-There is a simpler way - yeah!
+There is a simpler way - And here is how!

-One day, while transcribing a Bill Evans solo, I noticed that he transposes phrases a minor third up between 2mi7(b5) and the V7(Alt) chord.
-Sometimes, he does the same thing between the second and third chords, where the transposition is a major third up instead.
-So I started thinking about why this works so well.
-There has to be some sound theoretical concept behind it, I thought.
-So I did a little digging, and what I discovered was something genuinely fascinating.
+One day, while transcribing a Bill Evans solo, I noticed that he transposes phrases a minor third up between the 2mi7(b5) and the V7(Alt) chord.
+Sometimes, he does the same thing between the second (IImi7b5) and third (V7) chords, where the transposition is a major third up instead.
+This made me wonder about why this works so well.
+I thought there had to be some sound theoretical concept behind it.
+After analyzing his solos further, I discovered something genuinely fascinating.
 The scale he used for the half-diminished chord was the sixth mode of the melodic minor scale, and the one he used for the V7(Alt) was the seventh mode of the melodic minor scale.
 For the tonic chord, he used the melodic minor scale.
-Here is the cool thing about that: Since he uses a melodic minor scale as the base for all three jazz cadence chords, he can use the same scale and chord quality for all three, in this case, the 13(#11) chord, only in different keys.

 This sounds really complicated and abstract.
 So let me give you an example of what this looks like in the key of C minor: